OpenCyphal/pydsdl/docs/index.rst

 All DSDL features defined in the UAVCAN Specification are supported.

-It helps to know that `UAVCAN <https://uavcan.org>`_ stands for *Uncomplicated Application-level Vehicular Communication And Networking*.
+It helps to know that `UAVCAN <https://uavcan.org>`_ stands for *Uncomplicated Application-level Vehicular Computing And Networking*.

 If you have questions, please bring them to the `support forum <https://forum.uavcan.org/>`_.